IdoMessenberg/taiga_os/README.md

 ![](resources/images/screenshots/7_memory_paging.png)
 ## bugs
-* efi status is u32  and not usize even though it needs to be usize, because it(being a usize) brakes the load file function and it won't work for some reason
 * memory map index is smaller then it is supposed to be
 * page table manager overwrites the frame buffer